grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 This is the crux of compatibility.

 This can be formalized by expanding the definition of locally optimal, then replacing the pieces that refer to the greedy algorithm with arbitrary sets and elements.
-For example, "running solution" can be replaced with "all feasible sets", and so on like this.
+For example, "interim solution" can be replaced with "all feasible sets", and so on like this.
 This definition is more apt to proofs, but the statement above captures the same idea.

 ## Conclusion

 We now have tools to determine if a problem is optimally solved by a greedy algorithm.
-That is, if the structure of a problem is a greedoid, and the objective can be represented by a compatible objective function, then the greedy algorithm works.
+If the structure of a problem is a greedoid, and the objective can be represented by a compatible objective function, then the greedy algorithm works.
 A procedure to preform this check would look like the following:

 1. Identify the feasible sets and bases of a problem.